levoxtrip/TKB/docs/topics/TouchDesigner/DATS/ExecuteNewSelectionTable.md

 ![ExecuteDAT when new selection from table](./img/ExecuteNewSelectionTable0.png)
 # ExecuteDAT when new selection from table

-To execute something when your selection has changed we can just hook an `ExecuteDAT`and run the code when `TableChange`
+To execute something when your selection has changed we can just hook an `ExecuteDAT` and run the code on `TableChange` Method.

 ![ExecuteDAT Script](./img/ExecuteNewSelectionTable1.png)